aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 Since environment variables are container scoped, the container name must be specified as part of the `containerFieldRef` with volumes.

-Note: Also, environment variables and volume path names are examples only and not necessarily as specified above, and the selectors do not have to start with dot.

 #### Examples
+These examples show how to use partial selectors with environment variables and volume plugin.

 ```
 apiVersion: v1